AgnostiqHQ/covalent/doc/source/getting_started/index.rst

    def excitement(a):
        return f"{a}!"

-   # Construct a workflow of tasks
+   # Construct a workflow as "lattice"
    @ct.lattice
    def simple_workflow(a, b):
        phrase = join_words(a, b)